lakshmi2688/lakshmi2688.github.io/_posts/2022-01-15-Principal Component Analysis of Images.md

 <li> Orthogonality : PCA assumes that the principle components are orthogonal.</li>
 </ul>

-PCA can be useful in exploring large data sets to see the structure of the relationships among variables when a correlation matrix would be overwhelming.
+<p>PCA can be useful in exploring large data sets to see the structure of the relationships among variables when a correlation matrix would be overwhelming.
 Also, unlike correlation, it allows for relationships among sets of variables, rather than just pairs.
 Sometimes PCA doesn’t work.
-If the variables are all very uncorrelated, PCA may not be very useful.
+If the variables are all very uncorrelated, PCA may not be very useful.</p>

 Advantages:
 <ul>